Missing mother talked about her husband's attempt to hit her with his vehicle, nanny says in new warrant - KTVZ

 The nanny’s details on their volatile relationship were part of hundreds of pages of previously undisclosed documents.
 In the warrants, prosecutors detailed the husband’s behavior toward Dulos that included allegations he chased her around the house and said she belonged in an asylum.

-In one incident, according to the search warrants, the babysitter saw Fotis Dulos chasing his wife through the house in the summer of 2017.
-She dashed into the bedroom the nanny and one of the Dulos children were in and slammed the door.
+In one incident, according to the search warrants, Almeida saw Fotis Dulos chasing his wife through the house in the summer of 2017.
+Jennifer Dulos dashed into the bedroom the nanny and one of the Dulos children were in and slammed the door.
 She then leaned against the door as her husband tried to open it — before he realized there were other people in the room and seemed to calm down, the documents said.

 What officers found at the scene